 Step 3: Apply your Advanced Repair Eye Cream and a your favorite moisturizer.

 The key is to be patient, consistent, and try different options in your routine to see what works for you.
 The key is to pay attention to your skin, how it looks and feels.
 Don’t force progress!

-Have you tried the retinol sandwich?
-Let us know the benefits you've experienced since starting retinol in the comments!
+Have you tried the Retinol sandwich?
+Let us know the benefits you've experienced since starting Retinol in the comments!